yaelhayem/TDSADH18/docs/ALoiterrerinNewYork.md

 ![Picture Title](../images/A Loiterrer in New York2-1.jpg)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;340&nbsp;&nbsp;A LOITERRER IN NEW YORK

+There was an old house at Horn's Hook, belonging to Mrs. Provoost, taken by Archibald
+Gracie, who built on the site the so-called
+" Gracie House," now included in the East
+River Park.
+This house in its day saw inter- esting life and extended princely hospitality, for its owner was a merchant and shipowner of

 ![Picture Title](../images/A Loiterrer in New York3-1.jpg)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CENTRAL PARK EAST &nbsp;&nbsp; 341

+wealth and had excellent connections in this country; his son married the daughter of Oliver Wolcott.
+Josiah Quincy describes a dinner which he attended in the Gracie House in 1805.
+Wash- ington Irving was a frequent visitor, and the exciled king of France, Louis Philippe, is said to have been entertained here.
+Before the rocky bottom of the river was blown up at the point where the Harlem and East River tides collide in their rapid action, the waters of Hell Gate were a formidable feature of the navigation at this point.
+The Gracie House over- looked this prospect, and Quincy speaks of the shores of Long Island as full of cultivated llands and elegant country seats.
+John Jacob Astor's villa adjoined the Gracie estate, and Washington Irving describes this delighful retreat, " opposite Hell Gate," where he retouched and perfected his "Astoria," written at Astor's request.
+The spectacular entrance of the Queensborough
+Bridge, united New York with Ravenswood, in the borough of of Queens, has made terrific changes in this once peacful locality.
+One of the most cruel is the partial destruction of that charming realization of *Pomander's Walk*, the Riverview Terrace, a row of dwellings built directly on the top of the rocks facing the river, andd cut off from

 ![Picture Title](../images/A Loiterrer in New York4-1.jpg)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;342&nbsp;&nbsp;A LOITERRER IN NEW YORK

+all contamination by gates at each end, guarded by a private watchman.
+Perhaps I feel towards this pretty block with especial tenderness, frmo personal associations, for a certain house in the terrace, held by an early schoolmate of my father, figures in my earliest and lates recolelctions of
+New York.
+This charming old gentlemen has been one of the stoutest defenders of his rights against the invasion of the enterprises connected with the construction and maintenance of the bridge, which has taken to itself half of the houses.
+The bridge has brought many annoy- ances but contributes an amazing note to an already exhilarating view of the river, the island, and the passing craft.

 Hello World!